Chuffs/CoinspotAPI/README.md

 Some required files are missing, as they pose a security threat.
 To use this script yourself you would need to do the following things;
 - Create a project on the Google Cloud Platform and request access to Google Sheets API for use with Node.js
 - Generate API access to your coinspot account.
 Details of the Coinspot API can be found here - https://www.coinspot.com.au/my/api.
 You will need full access to the account in order to access the balances of your coins.
-- Once Coinspot API access is obtained a json file with the following details will need to be created;
+- Once Coinspot API access is obtained a JSON file with the following details will need to be created;
 ```
 {
   "key": "#####", //Coinspot API Key